Google requests refund from Cindy Hyde-Smith campaign after 'hanging' comments

 Google has requested a refund of its $5,000 donation to the re-election campaign of Sen. Cindy Hyde-Smith.

-The Mississippi Republican faces Democratic challenger Mike Espy in a runoff election Tuesday.
-Hyde-Smith came under fire earlier this month for comments she made in a video posted to Twitter.
+The Mississippi Republican, who faces Democratic challenger Mike Espy in a runoff election Tuesday, came under fire earlier this month for comments she made in a video posted to Twitter.
 She's shown saying of a longtime supporter, "If he invited me to a public hanging, I'd be on the front row."

 Hyde-Smith's office didn't respond to a request for comment.